-Please note that the weight setting for load balancing may not exactly match the amount of balanced data.
-It depends on the number of data flows and the structure of the data.
+Note for Load Balancing mode: The weight setting for load balancing may not precisely match the amount of balanced data.
+It depends on the number of data flows and the data structure.
 The best result of the balancing is achieved for a high amount of data flows.